-The Compliance function documents its controls and issues recommendation when appropriate.
-The controls include the Level 2 controls carried out on the French branch of OneLife, who delegated the administration of the branch portfolio to one of the other entities of the Apicil group.
+The Compliance function documents its controls and issues corrective actions when appropriate.
+The controls include the Level 2 controls carried out on the French branch of OneLife.

-It is an independent function and reports to the CEO and to the ARCC where it has direct access to Board members.
+It is an independent function which reports to the CEO and to the ARCC, where it has direct access to Board members.